KitLemonfoot/ArchipelagoHolo8/README.md

 ## Todo
 So so much to do.
 - A proper GUI needs to be built for managing Archipelago settings and connections.
 As it stands, the existing Archipelago MultiClient GUI template does not seem to function properly with holo8.
+- Better handling of junk items.
+- Translate APWorld docs into Japanese and Indonesian.
 - General code cleanup, on both the APWorld side and the client side.

 ## Special Thanks